CDT Day 114: Creede Cutoff Junction to Wolf Creek Pass (Pagosa Springs, CO) – Cozy Ridge Camp to Motel SOCO

 Total miles: 1984

 Farewell to the San Juans.
-One more climb to a high place, then easy basin hoping to Wolf Creek Pass and a ride to the town of Pagosa Springs, or Pag-town as the locals call it.
+One more climb to a high place, then easy basin hopping to Wolf Creek Pass and a ride to the town of Pagosa Springs, or Pag-town as the locals call it.
 My mind had clearly shifted to town mode already.
 All I could think about was food, but with a forced break, tried to be present one more time in these incredible mountains.
 What a stretch of trail.
-I am so grateful for the opportunity to traverse their highs and lows, which aren’t that low at all.
+I am so grateful for the opportunity to traverse the San Juan highs and lows, which aren’t that low at all.
 High clouds and cold wind might be indicating a shift in the weather.
 If that’s the case, we really did just pull it off.
 Here’s to the mountains and a late winter!

 The wind wooooed and whirrrred in the tree tops and along the ridge all around us all night, but it was perfectly calm at our spot, which enhanced the coziocity.
 I slept better than I had in weeks.
 I clambered out of the tent to an ominous yet beautiful scene of gray.
 High clouds blanketed the sky in a way not seen since our last snow.
 A shift in the weather?
 Sunrise was pretty great, then we got hiking.